-On Hanukkah, it’s customary to eat foods fried in oil because it recalls one of the main miracles of the holiday: When the Maccabees cleaned out and rededicated the Jerusalem Temple, they found only enough oil to light to the menorah for one day.
+On Hanukkah, it’s customary to eat foods fried in oil.
+That’s because fried treats recall one of the main miracles of the holiday: When the Maccabees rededicated the Jerusalem Temple, they found only enough oil to light to the menorah for one day.
 Miraculously, however, the oil burned for eight days!

 There’s a wealth of delicious treats that Jewish communities across the Diaspora enjoy during the Festival of Lights.
-A lesser-known gastronomical tradition is that eating cheese on Hanukkah is also customary because it recalls how the biblical Judith plied a Greek general with salty cheese (more on that backstory is here, and a fabulous grilled cheese latke recipe is here).
+A lesser-known gastronomical tradition is that eating cheese on Hanukkah is also customary — it recalls how the biblical Judith plied a Greek general with salty cheese (more on that backstory is here, and a fabulous grilled cheese latke recipe is here).
 As a result, many Hanukkah recipes from around the world contain dairy.

 Morocco: Seffa, a sweet dairy couscous, traditionally served with wooden spoons.
 (Recipe)

 Italy: Frittelle Di Chanukah, spice-infused, diamond-shaped fried dough that’s glazed with honey.
 (Recipe)

 Hungary: Delkelekh, or rich cheese pastries.
 (Recipe)

 The filling was runny so I said “fine!
 Go in a muffin tin can then!”
 On the left is the correct shape, on the right is my muffin tin imposter #hungarianpastry #hungarianpastries #delkelekh #nytfood #nytimesfood #thedoughisrisen #tinykitchen #tinykitchencooking #homebaking #improvisation #improvisationalbaking #cheesedanish #yeastbaking #freshyeast #backen #frischhefe

 Egypt: Bimuelos (also called zalabia) are gooey Hanukkah fritters drenched in sugary syrup.
 The Jewish food writer Claudia Roden grew up in Egypt and remembers these treats being sold on the streets during Hanukkah.
 (Recipe)

 Algeria: Sfenj, simple, delicious doughnuts dusted in sugar.
 (Recipe)

 Happy Friyay 🌟 Every Friday deserves a good deep fry recipe, don’t you think? 😜 well at least during holiday season.
 Beside donuts and french fries beignets are probably one of our favorite deep fried treats.
 What are some of yours? 😀 These delicious, soft beignets are sprinkled with cinnamon sugar and they are literally impossible to resist.
 Recipe is on the blog, search for “beignets” or follow the link in profile.
 Happy Friday and lots of love from us 🌟 #jernejkitchen